 One tip I use is to make sure every light in the property is turned on when creating virtual tours.
 That way you will have lighting even in rooms with little to no natural light.
 Not only will your photos turn out better but they will also be easier to work with later on.
 Another tip is to make sure all the photos are taken around the same time of day.
 If you come back another day at another time for whatever reason the lighting will look different and the tour can feel disjointed.

 One of my personal pet hates is seeing virtual tours with either the camera operator in the shot or reflections in the glass mirror of their 360 camera.
 It takes away from the experience as people came to see the property not you.

 Position the camera to minimize reflections or being seen in a mirror.
 A tip I use is “If I can see the camera… the camera can see me” to stay out of the shot.
 Connecting via WiFi is another option to set up your shot from a neighboring room.
 If necessary, use a software such as Adobe Premiere to remove yourself or the camera from the 360 photos you’ve taken.

-Keep up with the latest in 360 photos and video by joining Insta360’s user group on Facebook and signing up for the Insta360 community mailing list.
+Keep up with the latest in 360 photos and video by joining Insta360’s user group on Facebook.
 Check out our blog to find out how 360 cameras are being used in interesting ways.